 While there are certainly plenty of musicians who use GarageBand as a tool, many users enjoy the software as a fun way to play around with music.
-If you’re more interested in that sort of experience rather than full-on music production, Music Maker Jam will have you creating tunes in a variety of genres in no time.
+If you’re more interested in that sort of experience rather than full-on music production, Music Maker JAM will have you creating no time.

-Broad package suitable for all experience levels that benefits from a clean, straightforward design.
+Broad package suitable for all experience levels that benefit from a clean and straightforward design.

-A successor to the software formerly known as Fruity Loops, FL Studio is one of the most widely used digital audio workstations available.
-It’s an excellent intermediate choice for anyone who might have cut their teeth on something like GarageBand, but now wants a package with a bit more depth.
-Whether you’re using it by itself or in conjunction with another suite, FL Studio caters to a broad range of users, from low skill levels to experts.
+Now in its 20th year, FL Studio is one of the most widely used digital audio workstations available.
+It’s an excellent intermediate choice for anyone who might have cut their teeth on a free audio editor like GarageBand, but now wants a package with a bit more depth.

 FL Studio sets itself apart from other comparable software in the way that it balances broad functionality with a very straightforward workflow.
-A beautiful user interface apes the look of physical studio software, but isn’t so showy that it distracts from the work you’re doing.
-It’s very impressive how much information can be displayed without your workspace feeling cluttered, as this program really lets you get into the nitty gritty of your music.
-Whether you want to tweak the specifics of a synth, or customize your recording technique to suit the sort of instrumentation and style you’re going for, you’re given plenty of options that make it easy to personalize your experience.
+Whether you want to tweak the specifics of a synth or customize your recording technique to suit the sort of instrumentation and style you’re going for, you’re given plenty of options that make it easy to personalize your experience.

 Another major selling point for FL Studio is simply that it’s fun to use.
-Experimenting with beats using its pattern feature is fast and responsive, making it easy for you to get the results that you want without any unnecessary hassle.
-There’s even a riff machine tool that applies the same methods to riffs rather than beats.
-Overall, it’s a great option for anyone looking to transition from beginner tier software to something with further reaching capabilities.
+Experimenting with beats using its pattern feature is fast and responsive. making it easy for you to get the results that you want without any unnecessary hassle.

 Complex production software that works particularly well with live instrumentation.

-While there are plenty of apps and programs out there that attempt to make music creation approachable for anyone, the fact is that the highest levels of production require very complex software.
-Reaper is a package that gives the expert user a lot of options for how they make their music, but it doesn’t hold your hand through the process.
-A certain level of knowledge is assumed when you open up the program — and if you don’t possess it, it might take you a while to produce anything worthwhile.
+There are plenty of apps and programs out there that attempt to make music creation approachable for anyone.
+But the highest levels of production require complex software.
+Reaper is a package that gives the expert user a lot of options.
+Though, it won’t hold your hand through the process.
+A certain level of knowledge is assumed when you open up the program.

 The advantage that Reaper has over the big names in the field of digital audio workstations is its price.
-Whereas competitors like Cubase, Ableton and Pro Tools typically cost hundreds of dollars, the basic licence for Reaper is a meagre $60 for personal use.
-The compromise is that the software doesn’t include the vast array of virtual instruments or samples that other packages do, the importance of which will vary depending on the user and the sort of music they are making.
+Whereas competitors like Cubase, Ableton and Pro Tools typically cost hundreds of dollars, the basic license for Reaper is just $60 for personal use.